De-molded Pistachio Souffle

 - 500 millilitres cream

-- 140 grams egg white weighed into separate disposable cups
+- 140 grams egg whites weighted into separate disposable cups

-- 90 grams caster sugar weighed into separate disposable cups
+- 90 grams caster sugar weighted into separate disposable cups

 - 500 grams cream